-Answer: The technical difficulty of this experiment was indeed not in producing the high-quality polarized electron beam (which was the challenge for carrying out other PVES experiments at Jefferson Lab aiming for measuring asymmetries that are more than two orders of magnitudes smaller).
-As mentioned in the comments above, the main challenge of our measurement is the high chargedpion background.
+Response: The technical difficulty of this experiment was indeed not in producing the high-quality polarized electron beam (which was the challenge for carrying out other PVES experiments at Jefferson Lab aiming for measuring asymmetries that are more than two orders of magnitudes smaller).
+As mentioned in the comments above, the main challenge of our measurement is the high charged-pion background typical to deep inelastic scattering experiments.
 This issue was solved by a counting data acquisition (DAQ) system that rejected pions "real-time", with very small uncertainties due to deadtime and particle identification.
+The design and the performance of the DAQ was published in Nuclear Instrum.

+and Methods A (Ref.14 of the revised main text).
 The collaboration designed, built, and utilized the DAQ successfully.
 This data collection method is one of a kind among modern parity violation experiments.